PyFeeds/PyFeeds/README.rst

 * `Bibliothek der Arbeiterkammer <http://ak.ciando.com>`_: Most recently added books to the e-library
-* `Libraries based on biblioweb <http://biblioweb.at>`_: Most recently added media to libraries based on the biblioweb software.
+* `Libraries based on biblioweb <http://biblioweb.at>`_: Most recently added media to libraries based on the biblioweb software
 * `cbird.at <http://www.cbird.at>`_: Newest releases of the cbird software
 * `Facebook.com <https://www.facebook.com>`_: Newest entries of selected page
   feeds (crawling user feeds is **not** supported)